clembu/wpmngr/README.md

 > Regardless of the target you supply, the build will try to produce a Windows executable, and likely expect to build *on* a Windows system.

 ### Running
-Once built, you can call the program and give it a filepath for its sqlite DB, and optionally an image to show a rectangle selection view for.
+Once built, you can call the program and give it a filepath for its sqlite DB.
 ```
-zig-out/bin/wpmngr path/to/test/db [path/to/test/image]
+zig-out/bin/wpmngr path/to/test/db
 ```

+The `Cropper Test` view expects a `test_image.jpg` file to be located in the directory the binary was executed from.
+Absence of that file has not been tested, but it should just display an error message.
+(I didn't see a point of making a test view intended to be re-written and refactored future-proof.)

 ## License
 The code bundles a copy of [Dear Imgui](https://github.com/ocornut/imgui), which includes it's own license.